namornoditz/denon_avr_parameter/README.md

 ## Installation

-1. Create a a folder <python_scripts> in your HA config folder.
+1. Create a folder <python_scripts> in your HA config folder.
 2. Copy all python scripts to that folder.
 3. Add sensors to your HA <configuration.yaml>.
 In <denon_example_configuration.yaml> you find examples for command_line sensors.